robsonbittencourt/hubot.js/README.md

 # Restart the hubot.
 $ hubot restart
 ```

 ### First iteration

 After you start me call me by my name in private chat.
 With this I show to you some first instructions.

+GIF
 ![first-iteraction](https://s22.postimg.org/ofi3g0469/hubot_first_iteraction.png)

+### Activate/Deactivate Gears

+You don't want to use some gear?
+You can disable it.
+If you want to activate it again it is also possible.
+Use `activate gear-name` or `deactivate gear-name`.

+GIF

+### Configure Gears

+Some gears need to be set up before first use.
+Use `configure gear-name` command.

+GIF

 ## Gears